Department of Health and Human Services

 Keith W. Sickendick Administrative Law Judge

-- 3. There is no dispute that Salud is now known as Medgroup Medical Center.
+- back to note 2 3.
+There is no dispute that Salud is now known as Medgroup Medical Center.
 P. Ex.
 5; CMS Ex.
 1 at 32.